tilde-lab/pycrystal/README.md

 Related work
 ------

-There is another Python parser [ejplugins](https://github.com/chrisjsewell/ejplugins) for CRYSTAL14 and CRYSTAL17 by Chris Sewell @chrisjsewell (Imperial College London, UK).
+There is another Python parser [ejplugins](https://github.com/chrisjsewell/ejplugins) for CRYSTAL14 and CRYSTAL17 by [Chris Sewell](https://github.com/chrisjsewell) (Imperial College London, UK).
 The comparison was done using `cmp_unito_crystal_parsers.py` script on the above-mentioned 20k logs, the results are as follows:

 * the final total energies and atomic structures are the same in more than 99% cases
 * `pycrystal` supports slightly more CRYSTAL features than `ejplugins`